polyfy/polylith/readme.md

 poly check ws-dir:../example
 ```

-If we are in a workspace subdirectory, we can use `::` to execute commands from the workspace root, e.g.:
+If we are in a workspace subdirectory, we can use `::` to execute commands from the first parent
+directory that contains a `deps.edn` workspace file, e.g.:
 ```
-cd environments
+cd environments/realworld-backend
 poly info ::
 ```

-...which is the same as:
+...which in this case is the same as:
 ```
-poly info ws-dir:..
+poly info ws-dir:../..
 ```

-Let's continue with the RealWorld example and tag it as stable (this will only affect our local clone):
+Let's continue with the RealWorld example and tag it as stable (which will only affect our local clone):
 ```
 git tag -f stable-lisa
 ```